More information

 Waiver for Prior Graduate Chemistry Courses

-A graduate student can receive a waiver from the Department for up to 12 credits toward UW-Madison Ph.D. course requirements for graduate courses taken at other institutions.
-These courses will not appear on the UW-Madison transcript nor count toward the Graduate School cumulative GPA or credit requirements, but will fulfill the Department’s requirement toward coursework if approved.
+An incoming graduate student can receive a waiver from the Department for up to 12 credits toward the UW-Madison Ph.D. course requirements for graduate courses taken at other institutions.
+These courses will not appear on the UW-Madison transcript nor count toward the Graduate School cumulative GPA or credit requirements, but will fulfill the Department’s requirement toward coursework, if approved.
+This policy is primarily for graduate students who have completed a MS degree before entering the graduate program at UW-Madison.
+Occasionally, incoming graduate students have completed 1 or 2 graduate courses at their undergraduate institution and this policy may be applicable.
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

 International Students